rachayita/OpsNotes/rust/rust.md

 - `//!` generate library doc for enclosing item
 - `src/lib.rs` file is crate root

-## rustup
-- `rustup override set nightly`

 ## modules
-- modules are rust’s namespaces
+- modules are namespaces
+  - they’re containers for:
-  - they’re containers for the functions, types, constants, and so on that make up program or library
+    - functions, types, constants, and so on that make up program or library

+## TODO
 - crates are about code sharing between projects
 - modules are about code organization within a project
 - rust never compiles its modules separately, even if they are in separate files: